Guide to declaring crypto taxes in Finland (2022)

 Mining

-Income earned from creating cryptocurrencies through processes such as mining is not considered income from investment, assets, or capital.
-Instead, mining is subject to an earned income tax.
-You must report the value of your mining income in euros.
-It is also possible to calculate your income from mining per day or per month based on the average exchange rate of that period.
+You can also calculate your income from mining per day or month based on that period’s average exchange rate.
 But you have to stay consistent with this period throughout the year.

 You can deduct 25% if you provide evidence of occasional use of your equipment to earn mining income.